 costs by using direct trade practices

-Since inception, we’ve collected 1% from every sale, plus additional revenue from special projects, to reinvest into our farming communities to improve literacy rates and decrease instances of child labour and marriage.
-With your help, we have now funded five elementary schools in the Nile Delta and Faiyum.
+Since inception, we’ve collected a portion from every sale, plus additional revenue from special projects, to reinvest into our farming communities to improve literacy rates and decrease instances of child labour and marriage.
+With your help, we have now funded seven elementary schools in the Nile Delta and Faiyum.

 The number of children born in